tomasilluminati/HashBlaze/README.md

-# HashGen - Hash Toolkit
+# HashBlaze - Hash Toolkit

 ![GitHub License](https://img.shields.io/badge/License-MIT-green) ![FuzzX Tool](https://img.shields.io/badge/Tool-Hash_Toolkit-blue)

 ## Overview

-HashGen is a powerful command-line tool designed for a variety of hashing-related tasks.
-Whether you need to calculate hash values, identify hashes, compare hashes, or engage in encryption and decryption operations, HashGen has you covered.
+HashBlaze is a powerful command-line tool designed for a variety of hashing-related tasks.
+Whether you need to calculate hash values, identify hashes, compare hashes, or engage in encryption and decryption operations, HashBlaze has you covered.

 ## Table of Contents